-- 1. Compose the image at a location where you expect the subject to enter the boundary on the monitor screen. - 2.
-Half-press the shutter button. - The camera will adjust exposure and focus automatically. - In this case, use of manual focus (page 82) to preset a fixed focus is recommended.
+1. Compose the image at a location where you expect the subject to enter the boundary on the monitor screen.

+- The camera will adjust exposure and focus automatically. - In this case, use of manual focus (page 88) to preset a fixed focus is recommended.